singerla/pptx-automizer/README.md

 - [Modify and style table cells](https://github.com/singerla/pptx-automizer/blob/main/__tests__/modify-existing-table.test.ts)
 - [Insert data into table with empty cells](https://github.com/singerla/pptx-automizer/blob/main/__tests__/modify-existing-table-create-text.test.ts)

-## Modify charts
+## Modify Charts

 All data and styles of a chart can be modified.
-Please notice: If your template has more data than your data object, automizer will remove these nodes.
-Vice versa, new nodes will be cloned from the first existing one in case you provide more data.
+Please note that if your template contains more data than your data object, Automizer will remove these extra nodes.
+Conversely, if you provide more data, new nodes will be cloned from the first existing one in the template.

 ```ts
 // Modify an existing chart on an added slide.